The Cyan Language: Operator []

-:t = Table new; t[0] = "One"; t[1] = "Two"; // prints "One Two" Out println: t[0], " ", t[1]; \end{cyan} After {\tt []} they may appear only three signatures: \begin{cyan} at: T -> U at: T put: W at: T put: W -> V \end{cyan} Only one of the last two signatures may be used.
+One or both methods can be declared.
+But when both are declared, the type of keyword {\tt at:} should be the same.
+The allowed signatures of these methods are: \begin{cyan} at: T -> U at: T put: W -> Nil at: T put: W -> U \end{cyan} Only one of the last two signatures may be used.
 Usually, {\tt U = W}.
 But these types can be different from each other.
-It is legal to declared only one of these methods.